pound-puppies/animal-advocacy/README.md

 * 1. Does breed affect whether an animal will be adopted?
 * 2. Does age affect whether an animal will be adopted?
-* 3. Does tenure affect whether an animal will be adopted?
+* 3. Does condition affect whether an animal will be adopted?
-* 4. Does condition affect whether an animal will be adopted?
+* 4.

 *****************************************
 ## Project Plan